issaceee/isaac-vault/Readings/Texts/Paper 3/Gaskell, North and South..md

 # Seminar Notes
+- ending of the novel bringing together North and South, how?
+	- Marriage and Death
+		- Death of Bessy
+			- inevitability of death and to illustrate the failings of the industrial; relentlessness of Bessy's death that the Novel sort of skips past VS  Leonard's death that the Novel keeps harping on.
+				- Nicholas Vs Mr Hale

+- why doesn't unions solve the problems
+	- "them or us" mentality - both the union vs the factory owners, and also within the working class (Butcher)
+		- the union is as tyrranical as the masters

+- so what does?
+	- face to face conversation & a mutual vulnerability
+		- can explain the death of Bessy - its true this interpersonal relationship of Bessy that Marget learns more authentically the plight of the working class (pg.
+419 & 122)

+- North & South - another difference is in the financial
+	- how thats reconciled in the book is Margaret inheriting money and then investing that in Thronton's
+	- another evil in the book is "speculation"
+		- thronton's dad goes bankrupt
+		- the boook wants harmony - if you have money, invest it in productive manufacturing of goods instead of speculation
 # Introduction

 closeness of themes to Dickens' *Hard Times* - "industrial conditions as a matrix for personal relations"